merge-api/merge-sdk-typescript/README.md

 ### Basic Usage

-Common to all categories is the Merge sdk `Configuration` object, which defines the authentication properties of your requests.
-The `apiKey` property is the api key of your Merge account, which can be administered in the [Merge dashboard](https://app.merge.dev/configuration/keys).
+Common to all categories is the Merge SDK `Configuration` object, which defines the authentication properties of your requests.
+The `apiKey` property is the API Key of your Merge account, which can be administered in the [Merge dashboard](https://app.merge.dev/configuration/keys).
 The `accessToken` property will be the `X-Account-Token` header which identifies which of your customers' data you are requesting.
-See the following examples for calling various category api's:
+See the following examples for calling various category API's:

 #### Accounting

 ```
-let conf_accounting = new Configuration({
+let confAccounting = new Configuration({
-    apiKey: "REDACTED-YourApiKeyWithMerge",
+    apiKey: "REDACTED-YourAPIKeyWithMerge",
     accessToken: "REDACTED-YourCustomer1Key"
 });

-let acct_api = new merge_sdk.Accounting.AccountsApi(conf_accounting);
+let acctApi = new merge_sdk.Accounting.AccountsApi(confAccounting);

 // lists the accounting accounts for customer 1
-let response = await acct_api.accountsList({}).catch((reason) => {
+let response = await acctApi.accountsList({}).catch((reason) => {
     console.log(reason);
 });
 console.log(response);